warmlyyours/kri/content/post/5-Essential-Blogs-for-Kitchen-Remodeling-Inspiration.md

 {{< break >}}

-## It's Great to be Home: Adventures of a Serial Home Improver
+{{< postH2 "its-great-to-be-home-the-adventures-of-a-serial-home-improver" "It's Great to be Home: Adventures of a Serial Home Improver" >}}

 {{< postImage "Bedroom Over Garage" "/img/5Blogs/bedroom-over-garage-in-a-house-1.webp" "/img/5Blogs/bedroom-over-garage-in-a-house-1-small.webp" >}}
 Liz and her husband are fantastic practitioners of the ‘fix-and-flip’ scenario where an investor who sees what a dilapidated home’s potential could be will then purchase the property at a discounted price.
 The couple has been bravely investing with a mindset of fixing up houses and renovating them to increase the market valuation.